tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **May 25th**
+Morning: Left things broken last night, hopefully I can get back into it okay.
+Everyday I think it's the day I'll finish the notifications, but no, so probably best just to go with it and do a good job.
+Still haven't even looked into wrapping the end-user error messages that get output to the CLI, can Rust wrap error messages?
+Evening: I think I've finished the notifications.
+Just got stuck on writing a e2e test, for some reason the notification displays in the test if the path to a plugin is wrong, but it doesn't display if the special `bad_plugin.sh` script is run.
+The only thing I can think of is that there is some kind of contention when the plugin output parser spins on bad output 🤔

 📅 **May 24th**
 Morning: Carry on with the notifications.
 Thought about how it'd be nice to add a bunch of debugging and trace ones, like "so and so tattoy has started", "resize event", etc.
 Ryan wrote a blog post about his Queens SAT solver!
 Hasn't published it yet, wants me to have a look https://ryanberger.me/posts/queens/